Isosurfaces with space group symmetry

 , modulate it with random inter-orbit coefficients via modulate

-, and finally plot it (via PyPlot.jl):
+, and finally plot it (via Makie.jl):

 julia> uflat = levelsetlattice(16, Val(2))